-Community Education, Customized Training, and Career Pathways Education also provide outreach activities that support community needs and build important relationships with the College's service area.
+The Career and Workforce Education Division also provides outreach activities that support community needs and build important relationships with the College's service area.
 Staff monitors the needs of business, industry, and community organizations and advocates for workforce development and education by participating in regional advisory boards and public forums and seeking other opportunities to connect and network with the community.

 Customized Training staff provides customized training by drawing from the resources of the College and outside individuals with relevant expertise and experience working with business and industry.
 Programming created through this unit can involve academic credit, with training delivered at the client's location or on-campus.
-Whirlpool and Four Winds Casino are two customers currently offering classes for academic credit at their sites.
+For example, Four Winds Casino is currently offering classes for academic credit at their sites.
 Lake Michigan College is also an authorized site for Pearson Vue certifications, WorkKeys assessment testing, and GED testing.
 Over 100 computer certification exams are available through Pearson Vue Testing.

-Other courses offered by this unit include:
+Other courses and/or services offered by this unit include:

-- Advanced Manufacturing Fundamentals: Welding, CNC, Blueprint Reading, Mechanical or Technical Math, and OSHA Safety Training

-- Retail Customer Service

-- Soft Skills Training

-- Leadership and Supervisory Skills

-- SHRM Learning System Course for Professional Human Resource Management
+- Advanced Manufacturing Fundamentals: Welding, CNC, Blueprint Reading, Mechanical or Technical Math, and OSHA Safety Training - Retail Customer Service - Soft Skills Training - Leadership and Supervisory Skills - SHRM Learning System Course for Professional Human Resource Management - Internships, externships, and job shadowing experiences coordinated through the Director of Workforce Outreach.

-Healthcare Education Institute (HEI)
+Healthcare Education

-Created in Fall 2013, the HEI delivers short-term programming in both credit and non-credit formats.
-A primary purpose of the HEI is to create a unit responsible for researching and creating programs that fill gaps in workplace needs for the ever-changing healthcare industry.
-The design of the HEI allows for a unique integration of non-credit and experiential learning with more traditional credit offerings, and provides maximum flexibility for students to enter and exit programs as their life circumstances permit.
-Students can be admitted directly into credit programs in Emergency Medical Technician (EMT) and Medical Assisting, or they can enter HEI credit programs with CEL (Credit for Experiential Learning) after completing short-term training in Certified Nurse Aide (CNA), Electronic Health Records, Patient Registrar, Pharmacy Technician, and Phlebotomy.
+Created in Fall 2013, the Healthcare Education delivers short-term programming in both credit and non-credit formats.
+A primary purpose of the Healthcare Education is to create a unit responsible for researching and creating programs that fill gaps in workplace needs for the ever-changing healthcare industry.
+The design of the Healthcare Education allows for a unique integration of non-credit and experiential learning with more traditional credit offerings, and provides maximum flexibility for students to enter and exit programs as their life circumstances permit.
+Students can be admitted directly into credit programs in Emergency Medical Technician (EMT) and Medical Assisting, or they can enter Healthcare Education credit programs with CEL (Credit for Experiential Learning) after completing short-term training in Certified Nurse Aide (CNA).
 All programs offered through the Healthcare Education Institute (HEI) are designed to provide students with opportunities to learn and gain practical experience in a hands-on, interactive environment.
 Each of these programs also prepares students to sit for a state, national, and/or industry recognized certification.